gautamdhameja/substrate-validator-set/readme.md

 **Note: Current master is compatible with Substrate [polkadot-v0.9.42](https://github.com/paritytech/substrate/tree/polkadot-v0.9.42) branch.
 For older versions, please see releases/tags.**

-## Demo

-To see this pallet in action in a Substrate runtime, watch this video - https://www.youtube.com/watch?v=lIYxE-tOAdw

 ## Setup with Substrate Node Template

 ### Dependencies - runtime/cargo.toml